Mallorca’s most beautiful beaches in the Southwest, South and Southeast

 Playa de Palma

 Playa de Palma is known internationally as one of Mallorcas most famous beaches.
-The beach is 5km long and is divided into 15 “Balenarios,” (bathing areas) commonly called “Ballermann 6”.
+The 5km beach starts at the “Baleanario” 15 (bathing areas) commonly called “Ballermann 6”.
 In the last 20 years, the beach promenade has been developed and extended and many Palm trees and Mediterranean plants have been newly planted.
 Most of the hotels are located in the first and second line to the sea.
 The Playa de Palma begins in Can Pastilla at the Balneario 15 and the sandy beach here is almost 100m wide.
 The beach ends at Balneario 1, where it merges into the beach of Arenal.
 Playa de Palma is still known for “drinking tourism,” although a group of entrepreneurs are in the process of trying to enhance the image of the area.
 Even with the renaming into “Palma Beach” and the modernisation of the beach bars, it is still not enough.

 When someone speaks of Mallorcas dream beaches, Es Trenc is always the first one that comes to mind.
 It is the largest natural beach in Mallorca, stretching six kilometers from the small coastal villages of Sa Rapita to Colonia de Sant Jordi.
 The beach area with its many sand dunes and salt works, ( which are worth a visit,) is under nature protection.
 Some over ambitious builders, who tried to build there, were heavily fined and had to pay dearly.
 The protected area covers 1,500 hectares and there are 170 species of birds.
 There are 3 Beach Bars (Chiringuitos) for food and drink.
 Nude bathing is allowed in some areas of the beach.
 At Ses Covetes there is also a barrier-free access.
 The beach is difficult to reach by car because of insufficient parking, but there is a Shuttle Bus service from nearby Campos.